Japanese Encephalitis £89 per dose

 |Price per course||£178|

-Superdrug Travel Clinics provide a Japanese encephalitis vaccination which consists of two injections.
+Superdrug Health Clinics provide a Japanese encephalitis vaccination which consists of two injections.
 The second dose needs to be administered 28 days after the first, so you need to allow plenty of time before you travel.

 Primary immunisation should be completed at least one week prior to potential exposure to Japanese encephalitis virus.